What is the Market Risk Premium?

 The market risk premium is the additional return an investor will receive (or expects to receive) from holding a risky market portfolio instead of risk-free assets.

-The market risk premium is part of the Capital Asset Pricing Model (CAPM) which analysts and investors use to calculate the acceptable rate of return.
+The market risk premium is part of the Capital Asset Pricing Model (CAPM) which analysts and investors use to calculate the acceptable rate of return for an investment.
 At the center of the CAPM is the concept of risk (volatility of returns) and reward (rate of returns).
 Investors always prefer to have the highest possible rate of return combined with the lowest possible volatility of returns.

 Concepts Used to Determine Market Risk Premium

-There are three concepts related to the market risk premium:
+There are three primary concepts related to determining the premium:

-- Historical market risk premium – a measurement of the return’s past investment performances taken from an investment instrument that is used to determine the premium.
-The historical premium will produce the same result for all investors as the value’s calculation is based on past performances.
+- Historical market risk premium – a measurement of the return’s past investment performance taken from an investment instrument that is used to determine the premium.
+The historical premium will produce the same result for all investors, as the value’s calculation is based on past performance.

 - Expected market risk premium – based on the investor’s return expectation.

-The required and expected market risk premiums would differ from one investor to another.
-During the calculation, the investor needs to take the cost of equity it takes to acquire the investment into consideration.
+The required and expected market risk premiums differ from one investor to another.
+During the calculation, the investor needs to take the cost that it takes to acquire the investment into consideration.

-With a historical market risk premium, the return will differ depending on what instrument the analyst uses.
-Most analysts use S&P 500 as a benchmark for calculating past performance.
+With an historical market risk premium, the return will differ depending on what instrument the analyst uses.
+Most analysts use the S&P 500 as a benchmark for calculating past market performance.

-Usually, a government bond yield is the instrument used to calculate risk-free assets as it has little to no risk.
+Usually, a government bond yield is the instrument used to identify the risk-free rate of return, as it has little to no risk.